 - On the Startup tab of the System Configuration dialog box, tap or click Open Task Manager.

 If it works fine and without any distractions, the problem was probably caused by the conflict between the mouse drivers and the touchpad drivers, or due the conflict with some other software.

-- From the “Windows Update” window, click on “Check for Updates”
+- From the Windows Update window, click on Check for Updates.

-- You’ll receive a list of all recent updates, check and install all of them
+- You’ll receive a list of all recent updates, check and install all of them.

-Try updating the drivers from the Device Manager.
+3.2 Try updating the drivers from the Device Manager.

-- Search for the touchpad device from the device list, right click on it and select “Update Driver Software”.
+- Search for the touchpad device from the device list, right-click on it and select Update driver.